-The pour point of a fuel or oil is the lowest temperature at which it will pour when cooled under defined conditions.
+The pour point is the lowest temperature at which an oil or fuel will pour when cooled under defined conditions.
 In general, the pour point is indicative of the amount of wax in an oil.
-At low temperatures, the wax tends to separate, trapping a substantial amount of oil, inhibiting oil flow and hindering lubrication.
+At low temperatures, the wax tends to separate.
+This can trap a substantial amount of oil, inhibit oil flow and hinder lubrication.

-Although most of the wax is removed during base oil refining, some wax is desirable for achieving the right viscosity.
-So pour point depressants are added, allowing mineral oils to function efficiently at low temperatures, while keeping the viscosity benefits of the wax at higher temperatures.
+Although most of the wax is removed during base oil refining, high-molecular weight species are necessary to achieve the desired target viscosity.
+Therefore, pour point depressants are added to allow mineral oils to efficiently function at low temperatures, while also keeping the viscosity benefits at higher temperatures.

 Good additives can lower the pour point by as much as 40° C. These are commonly used in applications requiring mineral oil, usually below 0° C. By altering the wax crystal size, they inhibit lateral crystal growth and keep the bulk oil in a liquid state.